flokoe/bash-hackers-wiki/docs/snipplets/ssh_fetchkeys.md

 Applies at least to `openssh`.

-To get the hostkeys for a server, and write them to `known_hosts`-file (to avoid that yes/no query when the key isn\'t known), you can do:
+To get the hostkeys for a server, and write them to `known_hosts`-file (to avoid that yes/no query when the key isn't known), you can do:

     ssh-keyscan -t rsa foo foo.example.com 1.2.3.4 >> ~/.ssh/known_host